jimmyle9080/olist-ecommerce-analytics/README.md

 - Order volume by hour of day (left) and day of week (right)
 - Orders peak in the early afternoon between 1pm and 4pm
-- Monday is the highest volume day, likely reflecting customers who browse over the weekend and purchase on Monday
+- Monday is the highest volume day, suggesting customers browse over the weekend and convert on Monday
-- Weekdays significantly outperform weekends
+- Weekdays significantly outperform weekends across all days
-- This timing data is directly actionable for scheduling email campaigns, push notifications, and paid ads around peak ordering windows
+- The hourly pattern is consistent, indicating predictable demand windows throughout the day

 ---